VRConservation/geosp-draft/04_python.md

 ![](https://i.imgur.com/XXdWssh.png)

-Go to your Earth Engine File, open the code from Chapter 2 and select all and paste it into the converter.
-Click on convert.
+Go to your Earth Engine [code editor](https://code.earthengine.google.com/), open the script from Chapter 2, select all, and paste it into the converter.
+Click the convert button.
 The code is copied to the clipboard.
 Paste it into a new codeblock and comment out the definition function on lines 4-6:

 ```python
 # Add global carbon density map